MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.80	(2022/11/17)
+  - Add: Configure a logo as a replacement for the header "Hydra" in Global Settings -> Others -> Use a custom logo as header
 - 1.0.1.79	(2022/11/11)
   - Fix: Deployment of Hydra agent from a script collection sometimes failed
 - 1.0.1.78	(2022/11/09)